tellor-io/dataSpecs/types/FilecoinCID.md

 ## Description

 Filecoin IPFS users depend on Filecoin miners for reliable storage of their data, but verifying that the data is actually stored as expected is not always straightforward.
-This FilecoinCID query type aims to help recruit an unbiased third party (the decentralized Tellor reporter network) to report the generated CID for the data found at a provided URL.
+This FilecoinCID query type aims to help recruit an unbiased third party (the decentralized Tellor reporter network) to report the generated CID for the data found at any provided URL.

 ## Query Parameters

 The `FilecoinCID` query type has one parameter, `url`.

 1. **Url**
-    - description: The URL where some IPFS data can be found (e.g ```"https://<gateway_domain>/ipfs/<content_identifier>"```)
+    - description: The URL where some IPFS data can be found (e.g ```"https://bobswebsite.com/bobsresume.html"```)
     - value type: `string`